 Cariboo Pulp and Paper’s condensing steam co-generation turbo generator uses wood waste to generate power and steam for the mill’s operation.
 Not only does it produce power for the site, it will supply enough green biomass power to B.C.’s provincial grid to power more than 14,500 homes annually.

-This system came on-line on September 18, 2015.
-At full capacity, it will produce 36 Megawatts of electricity from mill and logging residues.
+Based in Mackenzie, BC, this system came on-line on September 18, 2015.
+At full capacity, it produces 36 Megawatts of electricity from mill and logging residues.

 Every year, approximately 285,000 tonnes of municipal solid waste is converted at this facility into 940,000 tonnes of steam and up to 170,000 MWh of electricity, providing both economic and environmental benefits.